 Originally from New Jersey, Jesse received his bachelor's degree in computer science from MIT.
 He has taken his computer science skills into a wide variety of contexts, including software companies, charitable organizations, and physics laboratories.
 He has also taught college programming courses and helped run computer science outreach programs for children.

 Jesse believes firmly in the need for scientific and technological literacy in modern society, and is thrilled to be working toward that vision.
 He is also easily distracted by birds.

-While still only an aspiring Machine Learnist, Adona is a professional hitchhiker, who has backpacked and hitchhiked her way through more than 15 countries in the last 10 years.
+While still only an apprentice machine learnist, Adona is an expert hitchhiker – she has backpacked and hitchhiked her way through more than 15 countries in the last 10 years.

 (Photo courtesy of Angela Radulescu)

 Office: Scaife Hall B16

 Ardon Shorr is a biology Ph.D. student at Carnegie Mellon.
 He studies how organisms sense and respond to gravity as a fellow with the National Science Foundation, and hopes to improve the safety of long-term space travel.

 Before CMU, Ardon graduated from Oberlin College majoring in neuroscience and music theory.
 He then moved to a closet in Brooklyn as a presentation consultant by day and fencing instructor by night, and then consultant again by very late night.
 His talk on understanding music was an editor's pick on the TEDx blog.
 Ardon would like to thank his parents for encouraging him to explain everything he learned as a child, and hopes that they will never release the footage where he explains that the people who live on Mars are 1,000 years old.